waterlinked/docs/docs/dvl/sw-update.md

 The release notes for each release is available in the [GUI](../gui/dashboard) and also in the [GUI demo](https://dvl.demo.waterlinked.com/#/about).

 !!!
 Warning
 	During the software upgrade, the thermal protection feature is turned off.
-To prevent the DVL from overheating, it is important to submerge the DVL in water throughout the update process.”
+To prevent the DVL from overheating, it is important to submerge the DVL in water throughout the update process.

+	If the DVL is switched off during an upgrade it might be permanently damaged.”

 ## Automatic software update